 Data Security Policies and Practices

-Your data is valuable, whether it contains your clients’ financial details, your own business’ affairs, or internal documents of sufficient sensitivity.
+Your data is valuable, whether it contains your clients’ financial details, your own business’s affairs, or internal documents of sensitivity.
 As such, you need to be sure that you are prepared to protect this data before something happens to it.

 This will require a few different activities on your part, as there is a lot of ground to cover.

-With the number of cyberattacks and data breaches today, many of which rely on businesses being unprepared to deflect them, you cannot afford for your business to be exposed.
+With the number of cyberattacks and data breaches today, you cannot afford for your business to be exposed.
 Furthermore, your team needs to be made aware of the many ways that an attack can sneak through, and how to properly stop them.
 As more and more attacks are leveraging human error to their advantage, educating your staff is paramount to your success.

 Review Your Insurance